-A minor is someone under the age of 18 years according to the Births and Deaths Registration Amendment Act (No 1 of 2002).
+A minor is someone under the age of 18 years according to a definition under the Births and Deaths Registration Amendment Act (No 1 of 2002).
 This is called the age of majority.
 The age of majority was reduced from 21 to 18 years by this Act.

-More recently however, the law now uses the word “child” to refer to an under age person previously referred to as a minor.
+More recently however, the law now uses the word 'child' to refer to an under age person previously referred to as a minor.
 This is confusing because in common language we would probably not refer to a sixteen or seventeen year old as a child.
-We continue to use the word “minor”.
+So it is common to continue to use the word 'minor'.

 A minor can therefore, enter into a contract.
 However, the law also assumes that a minor cannot understand the implications of a contract.
-So, whatever caveat is drafted into the contract, a minor will remain protected to the disadvantage of the other party.
+So, whatever caveat is drafted into the contract, they will remain protected to the disadvantage of the other party.

 Further, a contract with a minor is voidable.
-That means the minor is able to cancel any contract at any time before reaching the age of 18 and for a reasonable period after that time.
-There is no requirement for the minor to have a justifiable reason for this, it can be done on a whim or where it may be advantageous to the child to do so.
+That means they are able to cancel any contract at any time before reaching the age of 18 and for a reasonable period after that time.
+There is no requirement for them to have a justifiable reason for this, it can be done on a whim or where it may be advantageous to the child to do so.

 Problems arise unexpectedly.
-It is obvious that a minor cannot get a credit card in his own name, but he could borrow or steal one.
-You may be unable to enforce a contract on a borrowed card unless you could prove that it was a term of the contract that the person was over 18 years old.
-A contract on a stolen card would be void from the outset.
+It is obvious that a child cannot get a credit card in their own name, but they could borrow or steal one.
+You may be unable to enforce a contract on a borrowed card unless you could prove that it was a term of the agreement that the person was over 18 years old.
+The sale of goods on a stolen card would be void from the outset.

-Such a contract is likely to be binding on a child provided it is beneficial to him.
-This exception will always be subject to the child being at least old enough to understand the nature of the contract he isentering into - if he is not, the contract will fall outside this exception and be voidable in line with the general position.
+Such a contract is likely to be binding on a child provided it is beneficial to them.
+This exception will always be subject to the child being at least old enough to understand the nature of the contract they are entering into - if they are not, the contract will fall outside this exception and be voidable in line with the general position.